cs3b/ai-ruby-agent-sdk/docs-dev/project/current/v.0.2.0/docs/unified-workflow-guide.md

 ## Overview
 This guide outlines the streamlined development workflow using the unified task management system within `docs-dev/project/`.
 This replaces previous disparate systems.
+This workflow emphasizes planning before coding ("Slow Vibe Coding") and leverages structured documentation and commands for efficient collaboration with AI agents.

 ## Task Management Structure
 - **`/backlog`**: Contains directories for future planned work/releases (e.g., `v.0.3.0-feature-x/`).
 Tasks are planned here.
 - **`/current`**: Contains directories for the active release being worked on (e.g., `v.0.2.0-streamline-workflow/`).
 This is where active development happens.
 Task files within this directory represent work items.
 - **`/done`**: Contains directories for completed and released work, serving as an archive.
+*(Use `tree docs-dev/project -L 2` to quickly view the status across backlog, current, and done.)*

 ## Task File Structure
 Tasks within `/current` (and potentially planned in `/backlog`) should be `.md` files following this structure: